 2. These effects can now be considered baseline: they have repeated for a second year in a row and align with what many practitioners observe.

-3. The reasons can vary greatly depending on the company, team, and context.
-AI helps developers by automating routine actions, quickly suggesting solution options, generating contextual prompts, summarizing large volumes of information, and handling higher-level tasks from design to analysis.
+3. The reasons can vary greatly by company, team, and context.
+AI helps developers by automating routine actions, quickly suggesting solution options, generating contextual prompts, summarizing large amounts of information, and handling higher-level tasks from design to analysis.

 4. These targeted improvements add up and reinforce one another, giving teams and organizations a tangible gain.